syedkarhani/2023ss_do_sk/IsHierarchyNatural.md

-Holacracy

-# Holacracy

-Holacracy is a system of organizational governance that aims to distribute authority and decision-making power among all members of a team or organization.
-It was developed by Brian Robertson in 2007 and is based on the principles of self-organization, distributed control, and adaptive management.
+# Is Hierarchy a Natural Order?

+Hierarchy refers to a system of ranking and organizing individuals, groups, or things in order of importance, power, or authority.
+This can take many forms, including social hierarchies, organizational hierarchies, and hierarchical structures in nature.

 ![Alt text](../../../../Downloads/Holacracy.jpg)